 All manufacturers say that their warranties only cover units purchased from authorized outlets or dealers.
 During the warranty period a manufacturer usually undertakes at their discretion or option to repair or replace, free of charge, any part that is, or has been confirmed by the manufacturer or one of their authorized dealers, defective in material and workmanship or both.
 You may be required to produce proof that you have maintained the product in accordance with the manual’s instructions to qualify under a warranty.
 Not many of us do this, but it's clear that it makes good sense for you to keep a meticulous record of all the maintenance you have done, with receipts for consumables such as oil and filters.

 A warranty is normally limited to the original buyer, and will rarely cover second-hand equipment, even if it’s within the warranty period.
 Honda appear to be an exception, and they will honor a warranty for every owner provided it's within the warranty period, unless noted otherwise.
-Additionally, Yamaha say they will extend the warranty to a subsequent owner, but only after the product has been inspected (for a reasonable fee) by an authorized dealer.

-A warranty may also say that its terms don’t apply in the case of inappropriate use, neglect or abuse.
+A warranty may also say that its terms don’t apply in the case of inappropriate use, neglect, or abuse.
 Such inaction or action may be deemed to have taken place if the buyer hasn’t followed the manual’s instructions.
 This might include improper maintenance, use of stale or inappropriate fuel, and normal wear and tear.
 It would also include other accidental damage to the product and unauthorized modifications, as well as using third-party parts.

 Champion Power Equipment remind owners that “products with mechanical and electrical components need periodic parts (replacement?) and service to perform well.
 The warranty does not cover repair when normal use has exhausted the life of a part or the equipment as a whole”.
 In other words, normal use over the period of the warranty can wear out parts, which if not exchanged periodically, could cause the product to fail.
 They mention wear parts as the air filter, oil filter, O-rings, and batteries (consumable parts).
 Similar conditions appear throughout other warranties, though Honda appear to be the only one to warrant their batteries for 12 months residential use.